bertholdm/isfdb3-calibre/README.md

 I don't mind if this plugin is submitted to the plugin repository -- but I am not active on the Mobileread forums, so I am unlikely to do this anytime soon.
 You are welcome to!
 If you decide to submit your forked version, please change the name (to isfdb3-calibre?), to make it clear that it's not the same plugin and may have slightly different behavior."

-So I have created the plugin ISFDB3 and submitted it to the plugin repository at mobileread.
+Therefore, I created the plugin ISFDB3 and submitted it to the plugin repository at mobileread.

 Main changes compared to ISFDB2: